KxSystems/docs/docs/wp/query-routing/index.md

 service and the query to be executed.
 The user interacts with the gateway using deferred synchronous messaging.

-Further information can be found at the Cookbook article on [load balancing](/cookbook/load-balancing/).
+Further information can be found at the Knowledge Base article on [load balancing](../../kb/load-balancing.md).

 ```q
 gw:{h:hopen x;{(neg x)(`userQuery;y);x[]}[h]}[`:localhost:5555]